iqea-ai/duckdb-snowflake/README.md

 - Install it to `~/.duckdb/extensions/<version>/<platform>/libadbc_driver_snowflake.so`
 - Verify the installation

+> **Tip:** When the script prompts for a version, specify `v1.4.1` to ensure advanced authentication and pushdown features are available.

 ### Manual Installation

 If you prefer to install manually, download and install the appropriate driver for your platform: